ankane/ahoy/README.md

 # Ahoy

-:fire: Simple, powerful visit tracking for Rails
+:fire: Simple, powerful analytics for Rails

 Visits are stored in **your database** so you can easily combine them with other data.